On the Information Dimension of Stochastic Processes: Another Definition of Information Dimension

 \section{Another Definition of Information Dimension}

-Jalali and Poor \cite{Jalali_DimRate,Jalali_Universal_ISIT} proposed a different definition for the information dimension of a stochastic process.
+Jalali and Poor \cite{Jalali_DimRate} proposed a different definition for the information dimension of a univariate stochastic process.
 We shall refer to this information dimension as the \emph{block-average information dimension} and denote it by $\dimrate$.
-In this section, we discuss scenarios in which the information dimension rate (Definition~\ref{def:idrate}) coincides with and differs from the block-average information dimension.
+In this section, we discuss scenarios in which the information dimension rate (Definition~\ref{def:rate:infodim}) coincides with and differs from the block-average information dimension.
+For ease of exposition, in this section we follow \cite{Jalali_DimRate} and restrict our attention to univariate real-valued processes.

-The following definition for the information dimension of stochastic processes was proposed in \cite{Jalali_DimRate,Jalali_Universal_ISIT}. \begin{definition}[Block-Average Information Dimension] Let $\Xvec$ be a stationary stochastic process.
-Then, the \emph{block-average information dimension} is defined as
+The following definition for the information dimension of stochastic processes was proposed in \cite{Jalali_DimRate}. \begin{definition} The \emph{block-average information dimension} of the stochastic process $\{X_t\}$ is defined as

-provided the limit over $m$ exists (the limit over $k$ always exists).
-If the limit over $m$ does not exist, one can define the upper and lower block-average information dimension $\dimrateu$ and $\dimratel$ by replacing the limit by the limit superior and the limit inferior, respectively. \end{definition}
+provided the limits exist.
+If the limits do not exist, then one can define the upper and lower block-average information dimension $\dimrateu$ and $\dimratel$ by replacing the limits by limits superior and limits inferior, respectively. \end{definition}